-Granting access to synchronise Azure AD shared mailboxes
+Granting access to synchronise Entra ID shared mailboxes

 IMPORTANT: Due to a recent Microsoft Azure update, some customers may not be able to assign the role in step 4 below via the Azure portal.
 Please see the Command Line steps at the end of the article for an alternative method using Azure CLI or PowerShell.